-The aggregate fees billed to us by EY in connection with the annual audit of our financial statements, for the review of our financial statements included in our Quarterly Report on Form 10-Q and Annual Report on Form 10-K and for other services normally provided in connection with statutory and regulatory filings, were \$1,314,096 and \$3,323,426 for the years ended December 31, 2017 and 2018, respectively.
-The increase in audit fees in 2018 relates primarily to the audit of our internal controls and the adoption of new revenue and lease standards.
+The aggregate fees billed to us by EY in connection with the annual audit of our financial statements, for the review of our financial statements included in our Quarterly Report on Form 10-Q and Annual Report on Form 10-K and for other services normally provided in connection with statutory and regulatory filings, were \$3,323,426 and \$2,020,145 for the years ended December 31, 2018 and 2019, respectively.
+The decrease in audit fees in 2019 relates primarily to work performed in connection with the adoption of new revenue and lease standards in 2018 that did not recur in 2019.